alnutile/behat-seed/readme.md

 Tests has a folder called features.
 In here we store our actual tests called *.feature.
 Example wikipedia.feature.

-Files is for showing vanilla behat.
+Files is for storing files for a vanilla behat example.

 Vendor is for composer as well as composer.lock and composer.json

-Bin which store behat only for now (really a symlink to the right area).
+Bin which stores behat only for now (really a symlink to the right area).

 Finally dummy-site to run a php server for use to quickly test against.